geebywater/geebywater.github.io/README.md

 ### How to Use

-*To use the website, please use the naigavtion bar at the top, in which I have six pages categorised for you to explore!
+* To use the website, please use the naigavtion bar at the top, in which I have six pages categorised for you to explore!
 Links on the pages will take you further into more       research, some of my projects, or other pages in this website.
 * Will work on any device, whether that be a computer, laptop, phone or ipad as I have coded the correct page dimensions for each.

 ## Authors

-Georgia Bywater
+Georgia Bywater, s00324934

+## Assignment Details

+* COMP208, A1
+* Website Proposal

 ## Template